wbailey/wbailey.github.io/source/_posts/2013-09-24-career-levels.markdown

 ### An Example

-As an example let's apply the model to the organization at [ModCloth](http://www.modcloth.com) where we have 3 levels in the engineer position:
+As an example I'll walk you through how I applied the model to engineering at [ModCloth](http://www.modcloth.com) where we have 3 levels in the software development position:

 * Associate Software Engineer
 * Software Engineer
 * Senior Software Engineer

+Of course we have other roles on the team as well such as test and platform engineers and I am sure you do on your team's as well, but I'll leave them out for brevity.

 #### Associate Software Engineer

-For this level engineer the word that jumps out immediately is _learning_.
-The person at this level is usually just out of school or a new member of the team who has made a career change.
-They will spend most of the first year learning many aspects of the languages used, systems and best practices of the team.
-The single sentence description is simply:
+This level is reserved for beginners, someone who is fresh out of school or making a career change.
+We don't expect them to have a lot of experience and it is easy to envision them spending their first year _learning_ about the languages used and best practices of their team.
+Applying the model we have the following:

+##### Description

+_Learning_

+##### Summary

-> You are learning skills and developing competence
+_At the Associate level you are learning skills and developing competence._

-Adding the focus for this level we have
+##### Level Areas of Focus

-* Develop basic understanding of the languages used by the team.
+* _Develop a basic understanding of the languages and tools used by the team._
-* Gain exposure to software development best practices such as TDD, debugging, etc.
+* _Gain exposure to software development best practices such as TDD, debugging, documentation, etc._
-* Learning good communication skills to be used with your teammates.
+* _Learn good communication skills to be used with your teammates._

 #### Software Engineer

-_practicing_
+##### Description

+_Practicing_

+##### Summary

-> You are applying your skills and developing expertise
+_At the Software level you are applying your skills and developing expertise_

+##### Level Areas of Focus

-* Leverage best practices to write and continually improve the code base
+* _Leverage best practices to write and continually improve the code base._
-* Develop mastery in the tools and languages used by the sphere
+* _Develop mastery in the tools and languages used by the sphere._
-* Begin practicing and learning how to teach/mentor
+* _Begin practicing and learning how to teach/mentor._

 #### Senior Software Engineer

-_mentoring_
+##### Description

+_Mentoring_

+##### Summary

-> You are mentoring your teammates and sharing expertise
+_At the Senior level you are mentoring your teammates and sharing expertise_

+##### Level Areas of Focus

-* Developing best practices to work and write on a great code base
+* _Developing best practices to work and write on a great code base._
-* Helping evaluate and select the tools and languages used by the sphere
+* _Helping evaluate and select the tools and languages used by the sphere._
-* On boarding and mentoring new engineers on the sphere
+* _On boarding and mentoring new engineers on the sphere._